AlexRobertoCorrea/ApiClientsMinutrade/README.md

 ## How it was made

-The Api Clients Minutrade was made using NodeJS, Express framework and MongoDB database in GNU/Linux dist Ubuntu 15.10.
+The Api Clients Minutrade was made using NodeJS, Express framework, AngularJS and MongoDB database in GNU/Linux dist Ubuntu 15.10.
 We have decided to use this tools because it is easy work with json format, *Javascript* and [Mongoose](http://mongoosejs.com/).